FresterJin/GAMPII-GOOD/README.md

 - Vers.
 1.9
   Please refer to the header component of FtpUtil.cpp
 - Vers.
 2.0
   Please refer to the header component of FtpUtil.cpp
+- Vers.
+2.1
+  Please refer to the header component of FtpUtil.cpp
 # Install
 The source codes are written in ANSI C/C++, which are cross-platform and can be compiled on Windows, Linux/Unix and Mac OS.
 NOTE: Double-clicking the executable program does not work for data downloading.
 The correct way is to type ‘run_GAMP_GOOD  gamp_good.cfg’ on the terminal.